EdwardCreighton/BigNum/README.md

 # BigNum
-Custom realization of Big Numbers class in C++
+Custom implementation of Big Numbers class in C++